Percutaneous procedure: Applications

+Percutaneous techniques can also be used to deliver therapeutic agents or cells directly into tissue, with, for example, one 2012 study using fluoroscopically guided percutaneous spinal needles to deliver cell transplants into the spinal cords of dogs with chronic spinal cord injury.

+Advantages and risks

 The benefit of a percutaneous access is in the ease of introducing devices into the patient without the use of large cut downs, which can be painful and in some cases can bleed out or become infected.
 A percutaneous access requires only a very small hole through the skin, which seals easily, and heals very quickly compared to a surgical cut down.